fylgja/fylgja/components/pagination/README.md

 </nav>
 ```

-Using the `aria-current="page"`
-will tell the user that this is the current page.
+Using the `aria-current="page"` will tell the user that this is the current page.

 And it is also used to give it the active item style.

 ### Pagination with buttons and ellipsis.

-If you need a more complex pagination with buttons and ellipsis.
+If you need a more complex pagination with buttons and ellipsis,

-You can nest the pagination with buttons
-and there is a class `.pagination-ellipsis`
+you can nest the pagination with buttons and there is a class

-for adding a gap in you pagination items.
+`.pagination-ellipsis` for adding a gap in you pagination items.

 ```html
 <nav aria-label="pagination" class="pagination justify-center">